ualsg/ualsg.netlify.app/content/project/open-building-data/index.md

 {{% callout note %}}
 The inventory is currently in beta, as we are working on cleaning it and adding new datasets.
-We estimate having a release by the end of June 2021.
 An early snapshot is provided here to raise awareness of the project, solicit more datasets, and help us detect errors.
 {{% /callout %}}